Ask CPAG Online - Can you get paid ESA waiting for a decision?

 It may be possible to claim JSA while you are waiting for a LCW decision on your ESA claim (see paragraphs 18 and 19 of the Decision Maker’s Guide Memo DMG 9/15).
 There may be practical problems, however, in claiming two benefits at the same time (one of the conditions of entitlement to ESA is that you are not entitled to JSA) and proceeding through the assessment phase of ESA while you are getting JSA.
 You are, therefore, likely to have to relinquish your claim for ESA before you can claim JSA.

-If you live in an area accepting universal credit (UC) claims and you satisfy ‘gateway conditions’ (which currently include not having claimed ESA or being unfit for work), you will be required to claim UC instead of income-based JSA.
+If you live in an area accepting universal credit (UC) claims, you will be required to claim UC instead of income-based JSA.

 It is important to understand that you cannot claim JSA if you state that you are too sick to work.
 This can result in a ‘revolving door’ scenario of being told you cannot claim JSA because you are unfit to work and cannot claim ESA because you do not have LCW.